salbregh/interviewprep_aNewSpring/README.md

 # Technical interview practive: assignment given by aNewSpring

-The technical assignment given by aNewSpring is to be done in Java.
+The technical assignment given by aNewSpring is to be coded in Java.
 This is a practise technical interview provided by Codam.
-This is my first time writing code in Java.
+This is my first time writing code in Java, so it might be a bit messy :innocent:.
 <!-- add in about anewspring? -->

 ## Assignment